{user_name}

 3. Purpose of data processing

-The purpose of using technically necessary cookies is to enable the use of websites for users.
+The purpose of using technically necessary cookies is to enable users to use websites.
 Some functions of our website cannot be offered without the use of cookies.
-For these, it is necessary that the browser can be recognized again after a page change.
+For these, it is necessary that the browser is recognized again after changing pages.

 1. Shopping cart